What are the four Minnesota offense levels?

-The Minnesota legislature could improve the situation by amending Minnesota statutes to clarify that an admission to a petty misdemeanor charge results in an “adjudicated violation” (borrowing the term adjudication from juvenile law) or a “civil infraction,” not a conviction.
+The Minnesota legislature could improve the situation.
+It could amend Minnesota statutes so that an admission to a petty charge does not result in “a conviction.”
+Instead, it could result in a “violation;” or a “civil infraction,” not a conviction.
 The Minnesota Supreme Court could amend the Minnesota Rules of Criminal Procedure, to similar effect.

-In the meantime, many people will want to avoid the ambiguity of having a public criminal record of “conviction,” even for a petty misdemeanor which, after all, is “not a crime.”
+But in the meantime, try to avoid the ambiguity of having a public record of “conviction,” even for a petty misdemeanor.

 The word collateral conveys indirect consequences of a conviction, as opposed to the direct consequences of a sentence.
-Convictions bring collateral consequences for every Minnesota offense level.
-Felony convictions bring more of them, however.
+And convictions bring collateral consequences for every Minnesota offense level.
+But felony convictions bring more of them.

-A core problem here is that for many, the so-called “collateral consequences” are severe — much more that the other consequences.
+A core problem here is that for many, the so-called “collateral consequences” are severe — more severe than the “direct” consequences.

 The notice problem: There is a due process fairness issue here.
 Most people don’t know about the severe “collateral” consequences until after their criminal case has already been resolved.
 But then, it’s too late to avoid them.
-This is another reason why it is important to have representation and counsel from an experienced criminal defense lawyer.
+So this is another reason why it is important to have representation and counsel from an experienced criminal defense lawyer.

 Here are examples of common collateral consequences: